mikesmallhelp/padel-ranking/README.md

 ## TODO

 - End to end tests test only date in the game results.
 Time is not tested, because couldn't create date and time with the time zone.
 PostgreSQL has a guide for that, but couldn't get that working properly.
-This means that when testing time end to end test works for example in the winter time but not summer time (in Finland).
+This means that when testing time the test works for example in the winter time but probably not in the summer time (in Finland).